 The curriculum examines topics such as organizational behavior, business principles, managerial economics, marketing management, and strategic planning.
 The nine-credit human resources concentration also covers topics like employee relations, compensation and benefits, and issues and innovations in HR.
 The curriculum aligns with guidelines set by SHRM.
 Classes are delivered in eight-week terms.
 Students can transfer up to six graduate credits earned at another institution with a minimum “B” grade into the program.
 All online students pay the same tuition rate, regardless of residency.
 Additionally, active duty and reserve military personnel pay a reduced rate.
 Admission requirements include a bachelor's degree earned with a minimum GPA of 2.8 and the completion of a college algebra (or higher) math course.

 Belhaven University is fully accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-What Else Can I Expect From an Online Master's in Human Resources Program?
+Choosing an Online Master’s in Human Resources Program

 Despite the similarities in degree title, online HR master's programs vary from school to school.
 Whether through core courses, concentrations, electives, or certifications available, each online HR master's degree offers something unique to students.